Wilfred/babyc/README.md

     (gdb) info registers
     ... shows the current state of the registers (`layout reg' also ... provides this data)

-If you want to debug a program that doesn't segfault, you can set a breakpoint to the entrypoint:

-    $ gdb out
-    (gdb) info files
-        ...
-        Entry point: 0x80000000
-        ...
-    (gdb) break *0x80000000
-    (gdb) run

 ## Improving code quality